About Real Life

 The Real Life curriculum focuses on financial literacy, job/career/college exploration, English language practice, nutrition, cultural exchange, physical and emotional health, civic engagement, and artistic expression.
 Youthlinc staff, students, and partners work cooperatively to develop the project-based curriculum, with an emphasis on friendships formed.

 Additionally, Real Life provides unique leadership opportunities for Utah youth.
-Youthlinc students volunteering in the Service Year, which we call peer mentors, work with trained college interns to design and teach the lessons and activities.
-Our student volunteers are mentored and supervised by the Program Director and Assistant Program Director.
-Interns will dedicate over 200 hours over the year to overseeing the sites, supporting the Program Director in management, creating lessons, teaching, and helping students develop life skills.
+A variety of high school and college students work with trained college interns to design and teach the lessons and activities.
+Our student volunteers are mentored and supervised by the Program Directors.
+Interns will dedicate over 200 hours over the year to overseeing the sites, supporting the Program Directors in management, creating lessons, teaching, and helping students develop life skills.